Cerebras/modelzoo/modelzoo/transformers/tf/gpt3/README.md

 - [params_gpt3_13b.yaml](./configs/params_gpt3_13b.yaml): A 13B parameter GPT-2 model designed to match the configuration of the GPT-3 13B model.
 Available as an early limited access.
 - [params_gpt3_20b.yaml](./configs/params_gpt3_20b.yaml): A 20B parameter GPT-2 model designed to match the configuration of the GPT-NeoX.
 Available as an early limited access.

-All configs are meant for running in Weight Streaming mode with Appliance mode and Kubernetes.

 **NOTE**: In absence of banded sparse attention feature, the GPT3 small, medium and large models are equivalent to the corresponding GPT2 variants available in [gpt2 configs](../gpt2/configs/) directory.